-Variable Name dateArgument Spaeth Name ORAL Normalizations n/a
+Variable Name Spaeth Name Normalizations dateArgument ORAL n/a

-This variable contains the year, month, and day that the case was orally argued before the Court. dateArgument has no entry for cases that were not orally argued.
+This variable contains the day, month, and year that the case was orally argued before the Court. dateArgument has no entry for cases that were not orally argued.
 See also Date of Reargument (dateRearg) if any.